-Immigrating to Canada is not hard if you understand the Permanent Residence (PR ) process in Canada.
+The PR process in Canada is designed to help immigrants come to the country as easily as possible.
+Immigrating to Canada is not hard if you understand the Permanent Residence, or PR process in Canada and how to apply.
 How your Canadian journey will unfold depends greatly on how you decide to pursue your PR in Canada.
-In this article, you’ll learn about common ways to immigrate to Canada as well as how to apply for PR.
+In this article, you’ll learn about the PR process and how to apply for Canada’s PR status.

-Permanent Residence status is given by the government to someone who is not a Canadian citizen.
+The Canadian government can give Permanent Residence status to someone who is not a Canadian citizen.
 As a PR, it means that you have the right to live and work in Canada for as long as you wish.
-This means that once you have your PR, it cannot be taken away from you unless you commit a serious crime.
-As long as you follow all the laws, you will be eligible to renew your PR even after it expires.
+And, once you have your PR, it cannot be taken away from you unless you commit a serious crime.
+As long as you follow all the laws, you will be eligible to renew your PR when it expires.

 There are many benefits when you obtain PR status.
 For instance, you’ll have access to Canada’s healthcare system as well as the benefits the Canadian government has for immigrants and residents.
 Some of these services include a free library card for your public library, access to free healthcare, and permission to live, work, or visit any part of Canada.

-Different Ways to Follow the PR Process in Canada
+Different Pathways to Follow the PR Process in Canada

 The Canadian government currently has over 80 ways to immigrate to Canada!
 Each of these pathways is designed for specific groups of people.
-In this article, I’ll provide an overview of the most common ways to get your PR in Canada.
+Below is an overview of the most common ways to apply for Canada PR and follow the PR process in Canada.

 Express Entry System